Atrolantra/ToribashFlameList/README.md

   - [ ] API could be used.
     - [ ] Find out how to call it efficiently.
     - [ ] Find out how to call it while keeping login details etc safe if it is to be done dynamically from here somehow.
-    - [ ] Otherwise (and especially if datasource is external somewhere) consider making a script to run at a certain interval and update this information.
+    - [ ] Otherwise (and especially if data source is external somewhere) consider making a script to run at a certain interval and update this information.